ModelEarth/localsite/start/cloudflare/README.md

 # Cloudflare Setup

 Cloudflare provides free and easy DNS management, proxy service for fast page loading, https routing using one CertifytheWeb cert [in IIS](https://model.earth/setup) for multiple domains.
-Using CNAME records, you can point one domain at multiple Github repos. ([See step 6](../../start/steps/)).
+Using CNAME records, you can point one domain at a [site].github.io root containing multiple Github repos. ([See step 6](../../start/steps/)).
 Or you can pull multiple repos into one Cloudflare site using a Github [.submodules file](../submodules/).

 You may want to leave off the proxy service for some domains.
 (With the proxy on, sometimes you'll need to  use the Cloudflare cache clearing button to view recent file changes.)

 Important: Turn on the proxy service for domains receiving a lot of traffic, otherwise you may exceed GitHubs allowed traffic levels and encounter rate limiting.

-Nice overview of the [advantages of combining GitHub with Cloudflare](https://www.toptal.com/github/unlimited-scale-web-hosting-github-pages-cloudflare).
+Here's a nice overview of the [advantages of combining GitHub with Cloudflare](https://www.toptal.com/github/unlimited-scale-web-hosting-github-pages-cloudflare).
 Their sponsored project [jsdelivr](https://gomakethings.com/how-to-turn-any-github-repo-into-a-cdn/) is another great option for delivering any GitHub file via a CDN.

 During setup, Cloudflare will provide nameservers to enter at your current registrar.
 You can transfer an existing domain to Cloudflare for cheaper hosting.